qis/horus/readme.md

 harder and nobody has done this yet.

 ## How
-Here is a short summary of what this plugin does.
+**Here is a short summary of what this plugin does.**

 Registers itself as a filter plygin in OBS and receives captured frames from it.

 ![Frame](res/images/01-frame.png "Frame")

-Converts each frame to the HSV colorspace
+Converts each frame to the HSV colorspace.

 ![HSV](res/images/02-hsv.png "HSV")